 The charming irony of this record is that Udden, looking backward, has created something that sounds fresh and novel.

-Personnel: Jeremy Udden: saxophones; Brandon Seabrook: banjo, guitars; Pete Rende: pump organ, Fender Rhodes, pedal steel, Prophet; Eivind Opsvik: bass; R.J.
-Miller: drums; Nathan Blehar: nylon-string acoustic guitar (1, 4); Mike Baggetta: electric guitar (9); Justin Keller: tenor sax (2).
+Jeremy Udden: alto and soprano saxophones, cymbals (5); Pete Rende: pump organ, Fender Rhodes, pedal steel guitar, Prophet; Brandon Seabrook: banjo, electric guitar, steel string acoustic guitar; Eivind Opsvik: bass; RJ Miller: drums; Nathan Blehar: nylon-string acoustic guitar (1, 4); Mike Baggetta: electric guitar (9); Justin Keller: tenor saxophone (2).

 All About Jazz & Jazz Near You were built to promote jazz music: both recorded and live events.
 We rely primarily on venues, festivals and musicians to promote their events through our platform.
 With club closures, shelter in place and an uncertain future, we've pivoted our platform to collect, promote and broadcast livestream concerts to support our jazz musician friends.
 This is a significant but neccesary effort that will help musicians now, and in the future.
 You can help offset the cost of this essential undertaking by making a donation today.
 In return, we'll deliver an ad-free experience (which includes hiding the bottom right video ad).
 Thank you.